suketk/suketk.com/_posts/2022-12-22-year-two-reflection.md

 “Two steps forward, one step back” sums up my progress with health and happiness this year.

-I fell back on most of my goals, However, nothing went to zero.
+I fell back on most of my goals.
+However, nothing went to zero.
 Each habit maintained a strong presence in my life, despite anything else going on.
 This was the year that I became certain that these habits are entrenched.
 They are here to stay.

 #### Meditation